 As the addicted person becomes obsessed with a video game, he or she may begin to ignore personal hygiene and even forget to bathe or brush their teeth.
 They may forget to sleep.
 People who play video games for hours on end also often sit in bad positions for extended periods, which can hurt their backs, and they may experience carpal tunnel syndrome due to extensive manipulation of the gaming controls.

 Gaming addiction often leads to a decrease in academic or workplace performance.
 Addicted people may often show up late or completely miss class or work.
 They may miss deadlines or submit incomplete assignments.
 They may often sleep in class or on the job.
 Guilt or embarrassment may cause that person to argue with teachers or managers.
 These problems may lead to long-term income loss.

 Intervention for Gaming Addiction

 People who compulsively play video games are often reluctant to acknowledge the problem or label it as a true addiction.
 In addition, society sometimes does not truly understand gaming addiction as a real problem.
 However, research shows that gaming addiction is a disease that adversely affects both gamers and their families.

 An addiction to a behavior is known as a “process addiction.”
-Process addictions are very real problems and the require treatment similar to treatment for drug abuse.
+Process addictions are very real problems and they require treatment similar to treatment for drug abuse.
 However, in the case of gaming addiction, the focus is not on detoxification, but rather on instituting behavioral changes.
 This requires professional therapy and guidance.

 Most gamers will not want to seek treatment until they understand the scope of the problem.
 A loving, supportive intervention may be used to help them face their addiction.
-Friends, relatives and respected associates can come together to share any adverse effects they believe gaming is having on the addicted person.
+Friends, relatives, and respected associates can come together to share any adverse effects they believe gaming is having on the addicted person.